astriaInight/RBXRequests/documentation/sendrequest.md

 # Requests:SendRequest()

 ## About
 A function that can send both get or post requests.
+The Requests:Get() and Requests:Post() functions are both based on this.

 ## Returns
 Returns either the [response body](https://github.com/astriaInight/RBXRequests/blob/main/documentation/responsebody.md) (string) or decoded json (array/dictionary), depending on the HTTP content type.